 And now, because you have known madness and despair, and because you will grow desperate again before you come to evening, we who have stormed the ramparts of the furious earth and been hurled back, we who have been maddened by the unknowable and bitter mystery of love, we who have hungered after fame and savored all of life, the tumult, pain, and frenzy, and now sit quietly by our windows watching all that henceforth never more shall touch us - we call upon you to take heart, for we can swear to you that these things pass.” ― Thomas Wolfe, You Can't Go Home Again

 So if you can't really control your thoughts (and emotions), and if most of them are negative, then where does that leave us?

 Of course, I am not a psychologist or an expert in the field of mental health and its issues.
 And so you can take all of my advice with a grain of salt.
 But I have learned a few things about this that I wanted to share with you.

 One thing that I think is important to mention is that thoughts are, well, just thoughts.
-You don’t have to treat them as if they are very important at all.
-And you certainly don’t have to believe them.
-Of course, you can simply dismiss them.
+You don't have to treat them as if they are very important at all.
+And you certainly don't have to believe them.
+Of course, you can simply dismiss your negative thoughts.

 If you happen to have a negative thought about something, just say to yourself, "Oh, there's another one of those ridiculous negative thoughts."
 And then just let it go.
 This helps to keep your thoughts from snowballing into a panic attack, or worse.